dscgecbsp/Hacktoberfest-2021/README.md

 2. Use comments in your code.
 3. Your Code must be pretty formated.

-### After a valid pull request your code will be carefully reviewed and if it matches the rule then it will be accepted otherwise you need to generate a new file.
+### After a valid pull request your code will be carefully reviewed and if it matches with the rules then it will be accepted otherwise you need to generate a new file.

 ### End note.